Skip to content

 Tool Overview:

-• Index_data: Creates searchable indexes from GitHub repository content (files, documentation, code)
+• Index_data: Creates searchable indexes from GitHub repository content (files, documentation, code) - Required for indexing

 • Search_index: Performs semantic search across indexed content using natural language queries